huizezhang-sherry/website/content/home/industry_experience.md

   description = """

   * Tuning parameters for machine learning models using sklearn package in Python
-  * Documentation: provide documentation to econometrics models using Markdown
+  * Provide documentation to econometrics models using Markdown
   * Testing: reproduce R results using the company's R&D product: AutoStat
   """